 Bruises are a relatively common occurrence.
 Bumping into a hard surface is usually enough to cause a bruise.
-It may not take a significant impact, so sometimes the individual will not remember how they got the bruise.
+It may not take a significant impact, so sometimes, an individual will not remember how they got the bruise.

-Although most people will get a bruise at some point, specific factors may increase the likelihood.
+Although most people will get a bruise at some point, specific factors may increase this likelihood.

 Some drugs, including blood thinners, may lead to increased bleeding from blood vessels after an injury and, therefore, more bruising.
-This can occur with both prescription blood thinners, such as warfarin, and over-the-counter (OTC) drugs, such as aspirin and fish-oil supplements.
+This can occur with prescription blood thinners, such as warfarin, and over-the-counter (OTC) drugs, such as aspirin and fish oil supplements.

 Risk factors for blood clots

 Normal wound healing can involve blood clot formation.
-However, there are a large number of risk factors for other blood clots forming within blood vessels.
+However, there are a number of risk factors for blood clots forming within blood vessels.